Anduin2017/AnduinOS-Docs/Servicing/SqlServer/SqlServer.md

-# Host SqlServer
+# Host SQL Server

-SqlServer is a relational database management system developed by Microsoft.
+SQL Server is a relational database management system developed by Microsoft.
 It is a powerful database that is widely used in the industry.

-To host SqlServer on AnduinOS, run the following commands.
+To host SQL Server on AnduinOS, run the following commands.

 First, make sure Docker is installed on your machine.
 If not, you can install Docker by running the following commands: